 “By analyzing this data, we were able to quantify the specific behaviours behind high-performing groups being flagged for leadership development and management opportunities,” said David Niu, CEO of TINYpulse.

-behind improved performance helps us identify the right behaviours to encourage and reward, which means development opportunities are open to more people.”
+“Understanding the how behind improved performance helps us identify the right behaviours to encourage and reward, which means development opportunities are open to more people.”

 “The traits of high performers are multidimensional, nuanced — and sometimes hidden,” they said.

 “Although it is in its early stages, the powerful combination of self-reported employee feedback and objective measures gleaned through aggregate calendar and email activities can provide a more complete picture of performance and potential.”